asahala/pmi-embeddings/README.md

 For setting up Jupyter environment, please read [this guide](https://github.com/niekveldhuis/compass/blob/master/1_Preliminaries/install_packages.ipynb) by Niek Veldhuis.
 Note that you only need the packages listed below (of which most are likely preinstalled in Conda/Jypyter).

+(NOTE!
+AFTER THE RECENT GENSIM UPDATE EXPLORE_EMBEDDINGS DOESN'T WORK!
+The word vectors are fine and can be used with any other script, though.)

 ## Requirements
 ```Python 3.6``` or newer, [numpy](https://numpy.org/), [scipy](https://www.scipy.org/) and [sklearn](https://scikit-learn.org/stable/).
 For evaluation scripts you will also need [gensim](https://pypi.org/project/gensim/).